salesagility/SuiteCRM/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

+---
+name: Bug Report
+about: Found a bug within SuiteCRM?
+Please raise it here!
+---

 <!--- Provide a general summary of the issue in the **Title** above -->
 <!--- Before you open an issue, please check if a similar issue already exists or has been closed before. --->
 <!--- If you have discovered a security risk please report it by emailing security@suitecrm.com.
 This will be delivered to the product team who handle security issues.
 Please don't disclose security bugs publicly until they have been handled by the security team. --->